 However, if you are "in training" you are permitted to operate a forklift without a licence until such time as you are competent enough to be assessed.
 You must be within sight and sound of a licensed operator at all times.
 It is not sufficient that there is a licensed operator SOMEWHERE on the premises.

-If someone is "in training", then they should be undergoing training - it is not acceptable for a person to be "in training" indefinitely.
+For someone to be considered to be "in training", they should be undergoing and currently enrolled in a training course - it is not acceptable for a person to be "in training" indefinitely.